Open-Science-Training-Handbook/-Open-Science-TrainingHandbook_TUR/05ExamplesAndPracticalGuidance/README.md

     * Pins or tape

-* Level of prior knowledge needed
+* Gerekli ön bilgi düzeyi

     * None, some familiarity with the research process is helpful

-* Things to bear in mind
+* Akılda tutulması gerekenler

     * Depending on the number of participants, small groups can prioritize practices for more than one research phase.